ring-clojure/ring/SPEC-2.0.md

 # Ring Spec (2.0-DRAFT)

+Ring is an abstraction layer for building HTTP server applications in Clojure.

+The specification is divided into two parts; a synchronous API, and an asynchronous API.
+The synchronous API is simpler, but the asynchronous API can be more performant.

+## 1. Synchronous API

 Ring is defined in terms of handlers, middleware, adapters, request maps and response maps, each of which are described below.

-## 1. Synchronous API

 ## 1.1.
 Handlers